savonet/book/streaming.md

 ```{.liquidsoap include="liq/format-mp3-mono.liq" from=2}
 ```

-Note that this will have an influence on the type of the stream: if we pass `mono` as parameter, the type of the encoder becomes
+Some of those parameters will have an influence on the type of the stream.
+For instance, if we pass `mono` as parameter, the type of the encoder becomes

 ```
 format(audio=pcm(mono), video=none, midi=none)